bradripple/Project1-River-Runner/README.md

 You're a thirsty Hippo on a river rampage to drink your fill of beer.

-I pulled inspiration for 80's style driving games and modified it to be a river
+I pulled inspiration from 80's style driving games and modified it to be a flowing river

 * Click the link! https://bradripple.github.io/Project1-River-Runner/ to play
 * Or, fork and clone this repository and open the index.html file or use a Live Server plug-in